dougc333/UdacityCarStuff/CarND-LaneLines-P1/README.md

 The goals / steps of this project are the following:

-I) Make a pipeline that finds lane lines on the road
+#### 1)  Make a pipeline that finds lane lines on the road

-Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 4 steps:
+Pipeline consisted of 4 steps:

 1) Grey scale conversion, Gaussian Blur w/Kernel Size of 9 vs. 3.
 I did not find the parameters made that much difference; the biggest adjustment was in getting the ROI coordinates correct.
 Copied the parameters from the lecture videos.
 Canny for edge detetion with 50,150.
 This results in a black background with white lines.
 The lane lines are in this image.